 Why is the Gulf Stream slowing down?

 A slowdown in the Gulf Stream has long been predicted by climate models as a response to global warming caused by greenhouse gases.

 According to a number of studies, this is probably the reason for the observed weakening.
 Increased rainfall and faster melting of the Greenland ice sheet add fresh water to the ocean's surface.
 This reduces the salinity and therefore the density of the water, thus weakening the flow of the Gulf Stream.

 The consequences of the slowdown

 The slowdown in the Gulf Stream could have negative consequences on both sides of the Atlantic.

 In the USA, the current leads to a deviation of the water masses away from the east coast.
 As it slows down, this effect weakens and more water may accumulate leading to a rise in sea level.
 Big risks for coastal cities, in summary.

 In Europe, a further slowdown in the Gulf Stream could imply more extreme weather events such as a change and increase in winter storms from the Atlantic.
 Other possible consequences include extreme heat waves and a decrease in summer rains.

-“If we continue to lead global warming, the Gulf Stream it will weaken further, from 34 to 45% by 2100, according to the latest climate models ”, concludes Rahmstorf.
-This affects both the Gulf of Mexico Current and the other branches.
+"If we continue to lead global warming, the Gulf Stream it will weaken further, from 34 to 45% by 2100, according to the latest climate models ", concludes Rahmstorf.
+This concerns both the current of the Gulf of Mexico and the other branches.